Jierark/Notes/MIT Class Notes/18.0851/Lecture 6.md

 This lecture we will be looking at eigenvalues and eigenvectors.
 These are super important in modeling dynamic systems, where many things could be changing over time.
 A common example is protein folding - the interest is to look at how a given strand of protein might fold due to the various forces acting on the atoms and molecules comprising it.
 The system will continue to change until it reaches a threshold of minimum energy, which marks stability.

-For simplicity, let's look at a special case: a linear system that is time invariant
+For simplicity, consider a special case: a linear system that is time invariant
 $$\frac{d\vec{u(t)}}{dt} = A\vec{u(t)}$$ where $\vec{u(t)} = \begin{bmatrix}u_{1}(t) \\ u_{2}(t) \\ \dots \\ u_{n}(t)\end{bmatrix}$
 By time invariant, we mean that the matrix A is constant and does not depend on time.

 How do we commonly solve these?
-Usually with eigenvalues and eigenvectors (hope you remember your differential equations)
+Eigenvalues and eigenvectors.

 # Eigenvalues and Eigenvectors
 Let's look at the following equation: